Undistraction/gitbook/scope.md

 ## this

-Note: when using _strict mode_ or in ES6 this is set to undefined when a function isn't called on on object:
+When using _strict mode_ or in ES6 this is set to undefined when a function isn't called on on object:

 ```
 function alpha() {